-Our specialised institutes include the National Institute for Communicable Diseases (NICD), the National Institute for Occupational Health (NIOH), and the South African Vaccine Producers (SAVP), as our subsidiary.
+Our specialised institutes include the National Institute for Communicable Diseases (NICD) incorporating National Cancer Registry (NCR), the National Institute for Occupational Health (NIOH), Forensic Chemistry Laboratories (FCL) and, the South African Vaccine Producers (SAVP), as our subsidiary.

 The NHLS comprises of the following;